Stephen Dacus

-Stephen Hayes Dacus (born November 7, 1960) is a Japanese-American business executive and the president and CEO of Seven and I Holdings.
-He is the company's first foreign-born CEO.
+Stephen Hayes Dacus (born November 7, 1960) is an American business executive and the president and CEO of Seven and I Holdings.
+He is the Japanese company's first foreign-born CEO.

 Early and personal life

 Dacus was raised in the United States and Japan by an American father and Japanese mother.
 His father was a 7-Eleven franchisee, where Dacus used to work night shifts.

 Career

 After graduating from university, Dacus studied to be a certified public accountant as a night student at the University of California, Los Angeles due to demand for Japanese-speaking accountants because of Japanese companies relocating to Los Angeles.
 Dacus worked for PwC for nine years before he joined the Asian subsidiary of Mars.
 He was CEO of MasterFoods from 2001 until 2005, when he joined Fast Retailing, the parent company of Uniqlo, working under Yanai Tadashi.
 He focused on expanding Uniqlo overseas.
 In 2007, Dacus joined Walmart as a senior vice president before he became CEO of Walmart Japan in 2011.
 Walmart eventually sold off its entire stake in the Japanese supermarket Seiyu.

 After returning to the United States for his retirement, Dacus was asked to become chairman of the Japanese sushi chain Sushiro.